 Joe was born in Illinois and grew up on a farm.
-Eventually he came to California and earned his master’s degree in enology from UC Davis in 1948.
+Vetinery medicine was his first calling; he dropped out of school after World War II started to join the United States Air Force.
+Through the air force, he was stationed in Fresno – after the war finished, he stayed and went to UC Davis where he graduated with a degree in enology in 1948, three years later graduating with his Masters degree, also from UC Davis (he was one of only a handful of students in his graduating class with enology degrees).
 Following his graduation he had two job offers, one from the owners of Freemark Abbey at the time and the other from Gallo Winery.
 He ended up taking the job at Gallo where he worked with Ernest and Julio Gallo for a short while.

 Joe received invaluable training for a number of years in the 1950’s when he worked with the famed winemaker and soils expert Andre Tchelistcheff at Beaulieu Vineyard.
 And right before starting Heitz Cellars Joe was a professor and helped setup the enology department at Fresno State in the late 1950’s.

 Joe’s introduction to their St. Helena property came about because of a conversation he had with long time Napa vintner Hanns Kornell (proprietor at the time of Kornell Champagne Cellars located on site of what is now Frank Family Vineyards).
 Hanns mentioned that an elderly gentleman, Leon Brendel (incidentally the first winemaker at Freemark Abbey) might be interested in selling his property and tiny winery just south of St. Helena.
 In fact he was, and in 1961 Joe and Alice purchased his 8.5 acres just south of St. Helena.
 At the time Brendel grew and made only one wine, an obscure varietal called Grignolino.
 Heitz Cellars still owns Brendel’s old sign winery welcoming visitors to come try his Grignolino.